Three-body decays of $\pi_{2}(1670)$ and $\rho_{3}(1690)$ via the Sill distribution: Introduction

 \section{Introduction}

-The light ground state mesons such as $\pi_{2}(1670)$ and $ \rho_3(1690)$ (with $J^{PC}=2^{-+}\,,\, 3^{--}$ ) are well-established according to the Particle Data Group (PDG) \cite{Workman:2022ynf}.
+The light ground state mesons, such as $\pi_{2}(1670)$ and $ \rho_3(1690)$ (with $J^{PC}=2^{-+}\,,\, 3^{--}$ ), according to the Particle Data Group (PDG) \cite{Workman:2022ynf}, are well-established.
 Their total decay widths are $\Gamma^{\text{tot}}_{\pi_2(1670)}=258^{+8}_{-9}$ MeV and $\Gamma^{\text{tot}}_{\rho_3(1690)}=161\pm 10$ MeV.
 Experimental data for the decay processes of these resonances was used in \cite{Koenigstein:2016tjw,Giacosa:2023fdz,Jafarzade:2021vhh,Shastry:2021asu} to test the corresponding spontaneous and anomalous breaking features of QCD symmetries used in the extended Linear Sigma Model (eLSM) \cite{Parganlija:2012fy}.
-We list some of the vector-pseudoscalar meson decay data of these resonances in Tab. \ref{tab:rho3}. \\ In this work, we present new results for three-body decays of these resonances based on the effective model constructed in Ref. \cite{Koenigstein:2016tjw,Jafarzade:2021vhh}.
-To this end, we use the \text{Sill}-approximation developed in Ref. \cite{Giacosa:2021mbz} and successively used in the case of e.g. spin-2 mesons \cite{Jafarzade:2022uqo} and hybrids \cite{Shastry:2023ths} (for other works that have applied the \text{Sill} distribution, see also \cite{Winney:2022tky,Yildirim:2023znd,ALICE:2023wjz}).
+We list some of the vector-pseudoscalar meson decay data of these resonances in Tab. \ref{tab:rho3}. \\ In this work, we present novel results for three-body decays of these resonances based on the effective model constructed in Refs. \cite{Koenigstein:2016tjw,Jafarzade:2021vhh}.
+To this end, we use the \text{Sill} distribution developed in Ref. \cite{Giacosa:2021mbz} and successively used in the case of e.g. spin-2 mesons \cite{Jafarzade:2022uqo} and hybrid mesons in Ref. \cite{Shastry:2023ths} (for other works that have applied the \text{Sill} distribution, see also \cite{Winney:2022tky,Yildirim:2023znd,ALICE:2023wjz,Giacosa:2023xti}).